Our School | Pupil Premium & Catch Up Premium

 Pupil Premium Grant (PPG) is provided to all schools to support pupils within the following categories:

 We send a letter home to all parents/carers each year, explaining which children are eligible and how to register.
 Registering is quick and easy – just type ‘Nottinghamshire Citizen Portal’ into Google and click on the link to register.
 If you need any help, please speak to a member of staff.
 No one will know you have registered and it will not affect any other benefits you are claiming.
-All Foundation and KS1 parents who register will receive a £5 free school uniform voucher as they already receive universal free school meals.

 The decision about how the individual schools use their Pupil Premium is left to each school with the expectation that they will close the gap in attainment and progress between those eligible and other children nationally.
 “It is for schools to decide how the Pupil Premium is spent since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.”
 (DfE).
 Therefore, schools are free to spend the PPG as they see fit.
 However, they will be held accountable for how they have used the additional funding to support these pupils.
 Measures are included in the performance tables which capture the achievement of those disadvantaged pupils covered by the grant.